 Hitchcock ISD was the site for Stop the Bleed training on August 17.
 CCEMS Tactical Medics taught approximately 60 officers, teachers, coaches, trainers, librarians, administrators, office staff and nurses.

-Over the years, CCEMS Tactical Medics have taught or assisted in the teaching of Stop The Bleed in many area school districts, including Aldine, Conroe, Cy-Fair, Hitchcock, Houston, Katy, Klein, New Caney, Pasadena, Spring, and Tomball.
-This fall we will teach the nurses at Lone Star College and will return to Cy-Fair.
-Last march, we taught 85 health science students at Westfield High School in Spring ISD to Stop The Bleed.
+Over the years, CCEMS Tactical Medics have taught or assisted in the teaching of Stop The Bleed in many area school districts, including Aldine, Conroe, Cy-Fair, Hitchcock, Houston, Katy, Klein, New Caney, Pasadena, Spring, Tomball, Stafford, and Lone Star College.
+In March of 2017 we taught 85 health science students at Westfield High School in Spring ISD to Stop The Bleed.

 If you’d like to schedule this training for your school district, business, police or fire department please write to STB@ccems.com or call 281-378-0800.